radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/dapr-microservices-add-dapr/index.md

 ## Add statestore component

-Now the nodeapp is hooked up to Dapr, but we still need to define a state store to save information about orders.
+Now the backend is configured with Dapr, and we need to define a state store to save information about orders.

 A `statestore` component is used to specify a few properties about the state store:

-- **kind:** `dapr.io/StateStore@v1alpha1` represents a resource that Dapr uses to communicate with a database.
+- **kind: `dapr.io/StateStore@v1alpha1`** represents a resource that Dapr uses to communicate with a database.
-  - **config > kind:** `state.azure.tablestorage` corresponds to the kind of Dapr state store used for [Azure Table Storage](https://docs.dapr.io/operations/components/setup-state-store/supported-state-stores/setup-azure-tablestorage/)
+- **properties.config.kind: `state.azure.tablestorage`** corresponds to the kind of Dapr state store used for [Azure Table Storage](https://docs.dapr.io/operations/components/setup-state-store/supported-state-stores/setup-azure-tablestorage/)
-- **managed:** `true` tells Radius to manage the lifetime of the component for you.
+- **properties.config.managed: `true`** tells Radius to manage the lifetime of the component for you.

 ```sh
   resource statestore 'Components' = {